Falls Church, Virginia — The American South (Mid-Atlantic)

 The Spanish-American War

 The sinking of the USS Maine at Havana, Cuba, ignited the Spanish-American War in 1898, dramatically changing life in Falls Church.
 Southwest of town, the U.S. Army built Camp Alger to train 30,000 troops, including African American Buffalo Soldiers of the 10th Cavalry.
 The East Falls Church train station became a bustling center full of recruits, camp suppliers, and visitors.
 Crowded army trains, drum noise, wagons, carriage traffic, and carousing soldiers disrupted local life.
 Among the visitors was President William McKinley, who arrived with cabinet officers and foreign dignitaries to review 15,000 troops.
-They rode 200 horses into town, creating a cloud of dust that rendered visibility nearly impossible.
-In July of 1898, an outbreak of typhoid prompted the closing of Camp Alger by September.
+They rode 200 horses into town, creating a cloud of dust that rendered visibility nearly

 Civil Rights and Segregation

 By 1900, Falls Church was the largest town in Fairfax county.
 A 1904 map of the town shows 125 homes, 55 stores and offices, seven churches, and 38 properties that could support farms and orchards.
 In 1912, the town council proposed an ordinance mandating African Americans live in specific, confined areas of town.
 Local black citizens E.B.
 Henderson, Joseph Tinner, and seven other men formed the Colored Citizens Protective League to object.
-The group ultimately
+The group ultimately became the first rural branch of the NAACP in the nation.
+They strategized and hired legal counsel to establish the unconstitutionality of the ordinance.
+Although they were successful in preventing its implementations, many public facilities remained segregated.

 The Great War and Postwar Progress

-Photographed By Devry Becker Jones (CC0), September 24, 2022
+Photographed by Devry Becker Jones (CC0), September 24, 2022

 4. Turn of the 20th Century 1890 - 1920 side of the marker

 Topics and series.
-This historical marker is listed in these topic lists: African AmericansCivil RightsCommunicationsRailroads & Streetcars.
+This historical marker is listed in these topic lists: African Americans • Civil Rights • Communications • Railroads & Streetcars.
 In addition, it is included in the Former U.S. Presidents: #25 William McKinley, and the Washington and Old Dominion (W&OD) Railroad series lists.
 A significant historical month for this entry is May 1860.

 Location.
 38° 52.8′ N, 77° 10.471′ W. Marker is in Falls Church, Virginia.
-Marker is at the intersection of South Washington Street (U.S. 29) and Hillwood Avenue (Virginia Route 338), on the right when traveling north on South Washington Street.
+It is at the intersection of South Washington Street (U.S. 29) and Hillwood Avenue (Virginia Route 338), on the right when traveling north on South Washington Street.
 Touch for map.
 Marker is at or near this postal address: 336 S Washington St, Falls Church VA 22046, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Emerging City 1920 - 1950 / 1950 and Beyond (here, next to this marker); Virginia Village 1815 - 1861 / Civil War 1861 - 1865 (here, next to this marker); The Story of Falls Church / Settlement 1700 - 1815 (here, next to this marker); Home of Mary Ellen Meriwether (Miss Nellie) and Dr. Edwin B. Henderson (EB) (about 400 feet away, measured in a direct line); Sears Kit Home (about 400 feet away); Colored Citizens Protective League (about 400 feet away); Plans to Fight the Ordinance
+At least 8 other markers are within walking distance of this marker: The Emerging City 1920 - 1950 / 1950 and Beyond (here, next to this marker); Virginia Village 1815 - 1861 / Civil War 1861 - 1865 (here, next to this marker); The Story of Falls Church / Settlement 1700 - 1815 (here, next to this marker); Mary Elizabeth Tinner (about 400 feet away, measured in a direct line); Mary Tinner (about 400 feet away); Home of Mary Ellen Meriwether (Miss Nellie) and Dr. Edwin B. Henderson (EB) (about 400 feet away); Annie Henderson Briggs (about 400 feet away); Sears Kit Home (about 400 feet away).
+Touch for a list and map of all markers in Falls Church.

 Additional keywords. segregation; Jim Crow era

 Credits.
 This page was last revised on May 29, 2023.
 It was originally submitted on September 24, 2022, by Devry Becker Jones of Washington, District of Columbia.
-This page has been viewed 109 times since then and 19 times this year.
+This page has been viewed 283 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on September 24, 2022, by Devry Becker Jones of Washington, District of Columbia.